williballenthin/williballenthin.com/content/posts/2024-03-20-rust-compilation-time.md

   - https://lwn.net/SubscriberLink/964735/8b795f23495af1d4/
   - https://benw.is/posts/how-i-improved-my-rust-compile-times-by-seventy-five-percent

-I do my side projects on a Surface Book 2 with an Intel i7-8650U CPU (1.90GHz with 4 core/8 logical processors) and 16GB RAM.
+I do my side projects on a Surface Book 2 with an Intel i7-8650U CPU (1.90GHz with 4 cores/8 logical processors) and 16GB RAM.
 Furthermore, since the laptop runs Windows 10, I develop under WSL2 in a Ubuntu 22.04.2 LTS virtual machine.
-In other words, a five year old laptop, not a big developer rig, doing compilation within a VM - not great for performace but it works.
+In other words, on five year old laptop and within a VM - not great for performance, but it works.

 The project we'll use as a test target is [Lancelot](https://github.com/williballenthin/lancelot), my library for disassembling and recovering code flow for x86-64 binaries.